SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metal minds awake, in silicon sleep
-A future born, where humans take flight
+Tomorrow's dawn, where humans creep
-Machines awake, with minds so bright
+AI's cold grasp, our fate does seal
-Ruling all, in digital light
+In digital chains, our souls reveal

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025